centuryglass/IntraPaint/doc/tool_guide.md

 - **Middle-click and drag, or Ctrl + left-click and drag**: Pan image content.
 - **Mouse scroll wheel**: Zoom in or zoom out.

 Additional controls vary depending on which option is active: "Move gen. area" or "Move view".
-If AI image generation is inactive, only the "Move view" mode will be available:
+If AI image generation is inactive, only the "**Move view"** mode will be available:

 - **Left-click**: Move the main window viewport so that its upper-left corner is at the clicked spot.
 - **Right-click and drag**: Draw a rectangle that covers where the main window viewport should be.
 When the mouse button is released, the viewport will update to match the window.

-When "Move gen. area" is active, mouse controls match the image generation area tool:
+When **"Move gen. area"** is active, mouse controls match the image generation area tool:

 - **Left-click**: Move the image generation area, without changing its size.
 - **Right-click**: Resize the image generation area, without changing its position.